dayuyang1999/Personal_Website/content/post/git_create_repo/index.md

 # Pull existing Project in Git to Local

-1. Copy the URL of the repo
+1. Copy the URL of the repo you like to edit in local
 1. Open Terminal in Local
    1. `git clone URL`